 It is the Trustee's policy to assess the performance of the Scheme's investments, investment providers and professional advisers from time to time.
-See Section 5 of the SIP.
 The Trustee will also periodically assess the effectiveness of its decision-making and investment governance processes and will decide how this may then be reported to members.